Kindie rock: 1970s–1990s

-21st century

-2000s - The genre's rise to prominence
+2000s: Rise to prominence

 The kindie genre has seen its first signs of significant growth at the start of the new millennium.
 In 1998 and 2000, respectively, Laurie Berkner and Dan Zanes self-released their debut kids' albums and are generally considered to have kickstarted the modern kindie movement.
 Although the children's music industry had been growing in the 1990s, with the digital age it became easier for children to gain access to media and for independent artists to promote their work.
 Over the first two decades of the 21st century, the number and recognition of artists making kindie music grew exponentially, becoming more mainstream.

 Its rise to being mainstream in the 2000s was largely attributed with the introduction of various platforms devoted to the promotion of children's music, including among others, the launching of the SiriusXM Kids Place Live channel in the fall of 2001, and at the time, there were very few independent kids artists to fill the station.
 Some major artists of the period, such as Barry Louis Polisar, Ziggy Marley, and Trout Fishing in America began to get national airplay for the first time, allowing more artists to take inspiration from their works.
 Also in the same year, Laurie Berkner began her road to stardom from having performed for New York City families to having her first-ever national television appearance on NBC's Today show.
 Her Today show appearance resulted in sales of her early cassettes and CDs, and while the Internet was still in its infancy, orders for her music on Amazon were immediately swamped.

 Another key factor in kindie's increasing prevalence was when the Viacom (now ViacomCBS) preschool cable channel Noggin began airing "Move to the Music" interstitials between programs featuring the likes of Laurie Berkner, Dan Zanes, and Lisa Loeb sharing their music with kids.

-2010s - Kindie goes mainstream
+2010s: Mainstream popularity

 In recent years, kindie music has gained recognition and its own distinctive niche as many music festivals and trade shows celebrating the genre have taken place as well as many radio shows and podcasts have been created from the genre.
 The genre has also seen significant growth in terms of the musical styles covered, including among others, the introduction of pop-inspired, hip-hop-inspired, as well as jazz and country inspired artists, as well as some Latino-American acts doing bilingual works allowing the Spanish-speaking minority to be represented by the genre.
 Many kindie acts have been honored at the Grammy Awards in recent years, such as the Pop Ups, Lucy Kalantari, the Okee Dokee Brothers and Lisa Loeb, among others.